sysbiosig/Jetka_et_al_Nature_communications_2018/README.md

 ## Demo

 All provided codes can be run without further assistance.
-However, please remember to check your working directory and/or path if it includes all needed scripts.
+However, please remember to check your working directory and/or path whether it includes all needed scripts.

 ### Instruction to run on data